uraimo/Bitter/README.md

 - [x] Test for each functionality (XCTest ok, Quick better)
 - [x] Reduce code duplication converting part of the source to .gyb templates
 - [x] Proper documentation using gyb
+- [ ] Converting the tests to gyb?
 - [ ] Additional functionalities?
 - [ ] Example project?